-- Be 18 years or older and successfully complete a background check. - Successfully attend and fully participate in the Master Naturalist Training. - Present a ten-minute interpretive program to peers. - Complete a certification field trip.
+- be 18 or older and successfully complete a background check. - successfully attend and fully participate in the Master Naturalist Training. - present a ten-minute interpretive program to peers. - complete a certification field trip.

-Master Naturalist Volunteer Commitment:
+Volunteer Commitment:

-- Volunteer for at least two years after certification. - Lead at least two programs each year. - Donate at least 50 contact hours within two years of training. - Attend at least two qualified continuing education programs each year.
+- volunteer for at least two years after certification. - attend at least two qualified continuing education programs each year - lead at least two programs each vear - donate at least 50 contact hours within two years of training.